Board Policy 5020

 Woodridge, IL 60517

 Supervisors, Building Principals, or administrators who receive a report or complaint of harassment must promptly forward the report or complaint to the Nondiscrimination Coordinator or a Complaint Manager.
-A supervisor or administrator who fails to promptly comply may be disciplined, up to and including discharge.
+An employee who fails to promptly comply may be disciplined, up to and including discharge.

 Reports and complaints of harassment will be confidential to the greatest extent practicable, subject to the District’s duty to investigate and maintain an educational environment that is productive, respectful, and free of unlawful discrimination, including harassment.